 And the ultimate goal of UU Quest is to turn all this gathered info into either a documentary (film or some sort of mixed/multimedia document) and or resource guide plus a series of experiential workshop modules.
 But until then all that is gathered will be available right on the UU Quest web site, which is also being called UU Quest.

 Who is undertaking this UU quest?
 Well for right now it is just raised and current UU Devin Murphy who, is presently living in Dartmouth, Nova Scotia, Canada.
 But hopefully others will come join in on this quest, if not for its entirety at least a good portion of it.
-So if you have resources, skills/talents, time and or energies to which you may want to contribute you can by sending an e-mail to Devin Murphy at email@example.com, with “UU Quest” in the subject line.
+So if you have resources, skills/talents, time and or energies to which you may want to contribute you can by sending an e-mail to Devin Kira Murphy at firstname.lastname@example.org, with “UU Quest” in the subject line.